 Services and Rates

-I specialize in nonfiction and creative nonfiction editing, primarily memoir and personal essay.
+I specialize in nonfiction and creative nonfiction editing, primarily for memoir, personal essay, and how-to books.
 I will proofread any manuscript, fiction or nonfiction.

 No firm definitions of the different levels of editing exist.
 Even professional editors cannot agree on the precise definition of each level.
 So these are the services I provide at each level of editing.